inspiritilda/2420_linux_assigment_1/README.md

 - `doctl`: This is the name of the package you want to install.
 In this case, it refers to the official DigitalOcean command-line tool used for managing resources on DigitalOcean.

 ![installing doctl](images/installing%20doctl.png)
+The screenshot above shows the installation of `doctl`.

 ### Generating API token
 When you run the authentication, it will ask for an API token.
 This is the only step that needs to be done outside the Arch Linux droplet.